lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 }
 ```

 Then I applied the following style to the `.logo` class on the image.
-It sets the background image to both versions of the logo depending on which one is selected and the background-size and height properties help position the image directly on top of the original image.
+It sets the background image to both versions of the logo depending on which one is selected.
+The background-size and height properties help position the image directly on top of the original image.

 ```css
 .logo {